athanzxyt/newsheadline-sentiment/README.md

 As we can see, we have a relatively high F-value which suggests that the means are not necessarily all equal.
 This is furthered by the p-value of 2.2E-16, which is less than 0.05; thus, we reject the null hypothesis.
 There is statistical evidence that one of the news headline categories does not have the same mean polarity.

 Conducting a Fisher LSD procedure aids us in identifying which publishers have similar means.
-The graphic below shoes this relationship.
+The graphic below shows this relationship.

 ![relationships](https://github.com/athanzxyt/newsheadline-sentiment/blob/main/whitepaper/images/relationships.png)